 The concept of container technology uses the paradigm of shipping containers in inter-modal transport.
 The idea is that before shipping containers were invented, manufacturers had to be prepared to ship goods in a wide variety of modes – ships, trains, or trucks – with different sized containers and packaging.
 By standardizing the shipping container, goods could be seamlessly transferred among shipping methods without any additional preparation.
 Docker Linux Containers take the same approach with software.

-By allowing software code to be prepped in ready-made containers, code can be quickly moved around to run on servers running Linux OS – or event be connected together to run a distributed app in the cloud.
+By allowing software code to be prepped in ready-made software containers, the code can be quickly moved around to run on servers running Linux OS – or event be connected together to run a distributed app in the cloud.
 This approach also has the benefit of speeding up the testing process and building large, scalable cloud applications.
 While this approach has been around in software development circles for many years, it has recently become more popularized with the growth of Linux and cloud computing.
 Earlier projects taking the container approach have included BSD Jails, Solaris Zones, and Unix V7.

-Docker Linux Containers Accelerate the Container Technology Approach
+Docker Accelerate the Software Containers Approach

 Momentum and hype around the evolution of Docker – along with tons of venture capital — has pushed containers to the forefront in the last two years.
 Docker — the provider of Docker Linux Containers — is an open source environment that was first introduced as open source in 2013.